common name: palmetto weevil

 Figure 6.
 Adults of the palmetto weevil, Rhynchophorus cruentatus Fabricius, showing variable size.
 Photograph by Robin M. Giblin-Davis, University of Florida.

 Figure 7.
-A SEM comparison of the rostra of the female (left) and male (right) palmetto weevil, Rhynchophorus cruentatus Fabricius.
+A comparison of the rostra of the female (right) and male (left) palmetto weevil, Rhynchophorus cruentatus Fabricius.
 Graphic by Robin M. Giblin-Davis, University of Florida.

 Larvae: The larvae, or grubs, are legless and creamy to yellowish in color.
 Their prominent head is dark brown and very hard.
 They have large mandibles.
 Mature larvae can be quite large, some with a mass close to six grams.
 While we are aware of no human consumption of palmetto weevils in the United States, larvae of palm weevils are considered a delicacy in other areas.